Seasonal affective disorder

 Seasonal affective disorder (SAD) is technically a feature of depression rather than a type of depression.
 It is characterized by annual episodes of depression that follow a seasonal pattern.

 For people who live in northern latitudes, SAD symptoms typically occur during fall or winter and improve in the spring or summer.
 Symptoms include fatigue and a tendency to overeat (particularly carbohydrates) and oversleep.
 Lack of exposure to sunlight may be a contributing factor.

 The causes of depression are not fully known.
 Depression is most likely due to a combination of genetic, biologic, and environmental factors.

 Because depression often runs in families, it appears that a genetic component is involved.
-Studies have found that close relatives of patients with depression are two to six times more likely to develop the condition than individuals without a family history.
+Studies have found that close relatives of people with depression are 2 to 6 times more likely to develop the condition than individuals without a family history.